 The old laws problematically made it advantageous for landlords to push out old tenants to allow them to increase rents.
 Exploiting loop-holes like the “vacancy bonus”, high-income deregulation, and the “owner use” loop-hole.

-We will go into more detail as to what these loophole were and how the new legislation addresses them below.
+We will go into more detail as to what these loopholes were and how the new legislation addresses them below.

 Find out more about New York Landlord and Tenant Laws

-Most rent stabilized (though not all) are in 6+ unit buildings built before 1974 and were priced below $2,000 before 2011 or below $2,700 today.
+Most rent-stabilized properties (though not all) are 6+ unit buildings built before 1974 and were priced below $2,000 before 2011 or below $2,700 today.
 Once an apartment is stabilized by the government, the landlord can only increase the rent by a small percent.

 The new legislation aims to put a stop to big rent increases across the board.
 It shores up those afore-mentioned loop-holes that landlords have been exploiting.